-There are various ways to finalise the finances, such as agreeing the settlement between yourselves; solicitor negotiation (including using collaborative lawyers) or mediation.
+There are various ways to finalise the finances, such as agreeing the settlement between yourselves; solicitor negotiation (including using round table meetings and discussions) or through Non Court Dispute Resolution including mediation.
 However, if those options are not suitable, or successful, then court proceedings can be issued.

 If you can agree a settlement between yourselves amicably it is still important that you incorporate the agreement into a consent order, otherwise either party could make an application in the future if they have not remarried, which could change the agreed distribution of assets.